sagaekakristi/hadoop_simple_simulation/README.md

 # Hadoop HDFS & Hive Simulation

 A simple simulation for Hadoop HDFS and Hive using Docker.

-Credits to Hrishi Shirodkar for this awesome simulation (ref: [Medium Article](https://hshirodkar.medium.com/apache-hive-on-docker-4d7280ac6f8e)).
+Credits to Hrishi Shirodkar for this awesome simulation (Ref: [Medium Article](https://hshirodkar.medium.com/apache-hive-on-docker-4d7280ac6f8e)).

 ## Prerequisites